simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Fix serialization for the NameID element
 * Fix inheritance - There is no relation between BaseID and NameID

-** Clear your session store after updating, because old serialized sessions can no longer be unserialized **
+NOTE: Clear your session store after updating, because old serialized sessions can no longer be unserialized

 ## Version 2.1.1